 Getting students excited about editing can be a challenge.
 Meghan Connelly, sixth grade teacher at Mercer Elementary (Cincinnati, OH) found a way to combine current cultural relevance with conventions.
-With The Hunger Games movie debut, Meghan combined her students' interest in the story with the idea of a convention competition.
+When The Hunger Games movie debuted, Meghan combined her students’ interest in the story with the idea of a convention competition.

 Her class was finishing a large assignment and ready for peer editing.
 To motivate students during this step of the writing process, Meghan invented “The Editing Games.”
 To create competitive groups, she separated the class into Districts like the divisions of the post-apocalyptic Panem (North America) in the book.
 She gave them name tags with their Districts on them and let them make up their own nicknames.
 (Many chose characters from The Hunger Games.)